10 Best Neighborhoods to Rent in Brooklyn 2023

 South Brooklyn reaches from Sunset Park down to the famous Coney Island and from Sheepshead Bay all the way to Bergen Beach, making this the largest territory in Brooklyn.

-Given that most of the neighborhoods have oceanfronts, makes these unique areas to explore, especially if you like living by a beach, a marina, or enjoy sailing.
+Given that most of the neighborhoods have oceanfront makes, these unique areas to explore, especially if you like living by a beach or a marina or enjoy sailing.

 These are also historic and affordable areas, which might be the right pick if you don't mind a longer commute into the city or if you can work from home.

 Neighborhoods like Mill Basin, Gerritsen Beach, Sheepshead Bay, Bay Ridge, and Marine Park are surprisingly diverse and offer a completely different vibe from the rest of Brooklyn.